rodlie/animsvg/README.md

 # Friction

-Friction is a powerful and versatile motion graphics application that allows you to create stunning vector and raster animations for web and video platforms with ease.
-See [friction.graphics](https://friction.graphics) for more information.
+[Friction](https://friction.graphics) is a powerful and versatile motion graphics application that allows you to create stunning vector and raster animations for web and video platforms with ease.

 ## Contribute